leelabcnbc/thesis-yimeng-v2/README.md

 ## reproduce results

-unless otherwise mentioned, scripts should be run in the container (check **run toolchain** above), and after `. $ROOT/setup_env_variables.sh` (notice the leading dot, which is equivalent to `source` in `bash`) has been run.
+unless otherwise mentioned, scripts should be run **IN** the container (check **run toolchain** above), and after `. $ROOT/setup_env_variables.sh` (notice the leading dot, which is equivalent to `source` in `bash`) has been run.